tox-dev/pipdeptree/README.rst

 ------------------------------------

-In case any of the packages have circular dependencies (eg. package A depending upon package B and package B depending upon package A), then ``pipdeptree`` will print warnings about that as well.
+In case any of the packages have circular dependencies (eg. package A depends on package B and package B depends on package A), then ``pipdeptree`` will print warnings about that as well.

 .. code-block:: bash